AMWen/pandafit/README.md

 - **Exercise timer**: Built-in countdown timer for timed exercises (planks, holds) with progress indicator and audio alarm
 - **Activity tracking**: Tracks completed workouts by muscle group in a calendar view with color-coded dots
 - **Progress tracking**: View exercise history with weight and rep progression in the Upper Body and Lower Body tabs
+- **Device migration**: Easily transfer all your workout data, custom exercises, and preferences to a new device
   - **Excel-based data export**: Export all workout data to organized Excel spreadsheets with 8 sheets (Upper Body, Lower Body, Core, Activities history, plus settings and preferences)
   - **Selective data import**: Import dialog lets you choose which data to import (workout history, settings, custom exercises, etc.) with replace or merge options
-- **Device migration**: Easily transfer all your workout data, custom exercises, and preferences to a new device
-- **Save incomplete activities**: Start logging an activity and save progress even if not finished
 - **Yesterday's catchup**: Core workouts allow completing yesterday's missed workout
 - **Video links**: Each exercise includes a YouTube video link for proper form demonstration
-- **Onboarding flow**: Friendly introduction screens for first-time users
+  - Upper/Lower body: Opens YouTube search results in external browser/app
+  - Core exercises: Watch videos in-app with Picture-in-Picture support

 ## Screenshots
 <div style="text-align: left;">